East Asia

 East Asia is a geocultural region of Asia.
-It includes China, Japan, Mongolia, North Korea, South Korea, and Taiwan, plus two special administrative regions of China, Hong Kong and Macau.
-The economies of China, Japan, South Korea, and Taiwan are among the world's largest and most prosperous.
+It includes China, Japan, Mongolia, North Korea, South Korea, and Taiwan, plus two special administrative regions of China: Hong Kong and Macau.
+The economies of China, Japan, South Korea, and Taiwan are among the world's largest, fastest-growing, and most prosperous.
 East Asia borders North Asia to the north, Southeast Asia to the south, South Asia to the southwest, and Central Asia to the west.
 To its east is the Pacific Ocean.

-East Asia, especially Chinese civilization, is regarded as one of the earliest cradles of civilization.
+East Asia, especially the Chinese civilization, is regarded as one of the earliest cradles of civilization.
 Other ancient civilizations in East Asia that still exist as independent countries in the present day include the Japanese, Korean, and Mongolian civilizations.
 Various other civilizations existed as independent polities in East Asia in the past but have since been absorbed into neighbouring civilizations in the present day, such as Tibet, Manchuria, and Ryukyu (Okinawa), among many others.
-Taiwan has a relatively young history in the region after the prehistoric era; originally, it was a major site of Austronesian civilisation prior to colonisation by European colonial powers and China from the 17th century onward.
+Taiwan has a relatively young history in the region after the prehistoric era; originally, it was a major site of Austronesian civilization prior to colonization by European colonial powers and China from the 17th century onward.
 For thousands of years, China was the leading civilization in the region, exerting influence on its neighbours.
 Historically, societies in East Asia have fallen within the Chinese sphere of influence, and East Asian vocabularies and scripts are often derived from Classical Chinese and Chinese script.
 The Chinese calendar serves as the root from which many other East Asian calendars are derived.